-HUNT'S MONUMENT DEMONSTRATION .- Our readers are aware from the announcement in the last week's Star, that the committee had very wisely determined to proclamation states that the magistrates declare all forgo the procession.
-Not content, however, with this meetings of numbers of the people illegal, wherever this concession to their timid fears, the authorities, held, and for whatever purpose called; and that the on Sunday, sent for the Reverend Chairman of the magistrates are determined to put all such meetings Committee, and several communications passed between him, the committee, and the magistrates, from which it The town having been placarded, calling a public appeared to be the determination of the latter to act meeting of the cotton spinners and card-room hands, to with unconstitutional authority and disperse the to whether the Magistrates would disperse the meeting. doing so had been removed by the determination to be determined to have their meeting, and do the business convenience or safety.
-Determined, however, that the ruffians who seek an affray with the people should, if possible, have no pretence upon which to make one, to the chair, who opened the business by calling upon the meeting has been put of, and will consequently not the Secretary to state to the meeting the result of an take place.
-The tea-party and ball, however, go on in assurance that the meeting should not take place, refused to pledge himself that the company should be
+I passed during various portions of the day through amongst themselves. most of the populous district of the town, and save the menacing procession by Carpenter's Hall, have seen no indication the neccessity for the obtrasion of exthan the conduct of the people, and though the milispecial constables sworn in, with the exception beforenamed, I have seen only one soldier out of barracks, are aware from the announcement in the last week's Star, that the committee had very wisely determined to forgo the procession.
+Not content, however, with this this concession to their timid fears, the authorities, held, and for whatever purpose called; and that the on Sunday, sent for the Reverend Chairman of the Committee, and several communications passed between him, the committee, and the magistrates, from which it appeared to be the determination of the latter to act with unconstitutional authority and disperse the intended meeting, however legal and peaceful both in its object and its bearing, though every fair pretext for until they got an extension of political power through doing so had been removed by the determination to the enactment of the People's Charter. hold it on the private property of Mr. Scholefield, when withstanding the Proclamation, the people appeared to it could by no possibility have interfered with public convenience or safety.
+Determined, however, that the uffigure who seek an affray with the people should, if possible, have no pretence upon which to make one. the meeting has been put of, and will consequently not take place.
+The tea-party and ball, however, go on in pursuance with the public notice given, notwithstanding that Sir Charles Shaw, even while receiving the assurance that the meeting should not take place, refused to pledge himself that the company should be permitted to take their tea in peacefulness.